ysbecca/ysbecca.github.io/about.md

 ---
 layout: page
 title: About
+comments: true
 permalink: /about/
 ---

 This blog is my attempt to write about some of my thoughts and experiences as a post-graduate student in computer science at the [University of Leeds](https://engineering.leeds.ac.uk/computing).
 My research interests are machine learning, computer vision and bio-inspired computing applied to the medical field.
-I also like web development, algorithms, and riddle solving.
+I also like web development and algorithms.

 This is my first and only attempt at a blog.
 I prefer in-person relationships with people over any other kind of relationship.
 However, I do enjoy reading other blogs, particularly those related to cooking, academics, computer science, and fun games to play with children.